eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 But you may get slightly unpredictable performance: sometimes the accesses are aligned and sometimes not.
 If you really must get the absolute maximum performance, then the recommendation is to use [off-heap (native) memory](https://docs.oracle.com/en/java/javase/25/docs/api/java.base/java/lang/foreign/Arena.html#allocate(long,long)).

+**Vectorization is usually Profitable it even without Alignment**

+Vectorization usually leads speedups of large factors.
+And the loss in performance due to misalignment is usually rather a small percentage.
+Thus, it is reasonable to worry about vectorizing first, and only worry about alignment if even more performance is required.

 **Links**